open-policy-agent/opa/v1/plugins/logs/README.md

 `decision_logs.reporting.max_delay_seconds`.
 When the upload is triggered multiple chunks will be uploaded one at a time.

-It is recommended to use this trigger mode to prevent overloading the service with upload requests.
+It is recommended to use this trigger mode if you want a bursts of decision event data.

 ### Immediate

-As soon as enough events are received to create a chunk the plugin will trigger an upload (when a chunk is ready is determined by `upload_size_limit_bytes`).
+As soon as enough events are received to create a chunk the plugin will trigger an upload (when a chunk is ready is determined by reaching the upload limit, configured with `upload_size_limit_bytes`).
 Similar to the `periodic` mode the `min_delay_seconds` and `max_delay_seconds` can still be configured.
 Instead, this timer is used to flush the encoder buffer in case not enough events are received to create a chunk.
 The timer is reset if a chunk is uploaded, this helps to ensure chunks are closer to the upload limit before upload.

-if the buffer fills up the contents could upload before `min_delay_seconds`.
+It is recommended to use this trigger mode if you want a constant stream of decision event data.

-It is recommended to use this trigger mode if you want a constant stream of incoming data.
+For the event buffer type this means if enough events are received they could be uploaded sooner than the configured min-max delay allowing the buffer to empty quicker preventing any dropped events.
+While for the size buffer uploads could also happen sooner but regardless of the trigger mode dropped events aren't as likely, given the default unlimited size and the fact the events are stored as chunks.

 ### Manual